MoseleyBioinformaticsLab/MESSES/_sources/conversion_directives.rst.txt

 **fields** - a list of literals and fields in the input JSON records to concatenate together to build the string value for the record.
 It is assumed that all records in the input JSON will have these fields and an error will occur if one does not.
-To interpret a value in the list as a literal value and not a field surround it in double quotes.
+To interpret a value in the list as a literal value and not a field, surround it in double quotes.
 Ex. [field1,"literal_value",field2]

 **for_each** - a boolean or string value ("True" or "False") that indicates the string value is to be built by iterating over each record in the indicated table in the input JSON.
 Takes priority over